jamestiotio/cse/pa/PA2/README.md

 - Encrypt other potentially exposed metadata, such as packet types, data stream buffer lengths (simply to add more layerings), etc.
 - Implement the auto demo script.
 - Improve code modularity and refactor some structure of the codebase (client-side is quite repetitive and not that modular).
-- Use message digests and some hashing algorithms (such as MD5, SHA1 or SHA512) to verify on the server side that the file contents (in terms of bytes) are correct and that all data has been transferred properly.
 - Add more extra commands like: PWD, CWD, CP, MV, MKDIR, RMDIR, CAT, HEAD, TAIL, MORE, LESS, WC, TAC, OD, NL, HEXDUMP/HD, etc.
 - Check for legitimacy of certificate that it is actually owned by `SecStore` (by checking its details like the institution's name, its country of creation/origin, the department, etc.)
-- Transfer over encrypted hashes of the username-password combinations (using concatenation) instead of the encrypted versions of the username and password themselves.
+- Improve the hashing algorithm of username-password concatenations/combinations (such as by using PBKDF2, BCrypt, Scrypt or Argon2 with some salting and peppering).
-- Add GUI to both client and server.
+- Add GUI to server (this will only affect the method of logging and displaying logs and files on server).
 - Allow actual remote data transfer between client and server (might need to debug networking issues here).
 - Add support for resuming download or upload if connection was cut improperly from the previous session.
-- Add visual progress bars for downloading or uploading (this is especially the case for larger files).
+- Add visual progress bars for downloading or uploading (this is especially the case for larger files), as well as GUI connection status indicator.
+- Allow connection between multiple client and/or multiple server instances (particularly problematic with the management of hardcoded filenames of the corresponding keys).
+- Perform lossless compression (such as by using ZIP) to reduce/decrease the amount of time taken to transfer files and thereby increasing the overall file transfer speed (multiple files and even entire directories can be zipped into the same ZIP archive file as well, thereby also minimizing some unnecessary overhead).
+We only need the ZIP file to exist in memory (RAM) instead of using temporary real files on disk.
+- Improve the argument parsing method to allow splitting the input string on spaces except for filepaths.
+Also need to parse metacharacters appropriately.
+- Improve and customize the GUI look-and-feel even further (perhaps by using Electron with Java on desktop or by creating a web-based front-end application instead?).